Your new design will be uploaded in:

 Key Text Spine

 At Diamond Wood Community Academy, we believe that SMSC development underpins our pupils' overall well-being and happiness.
-Our Personal Development curriculum promotes the following aspects:
+Our RPSHE curriculum promotes the following aspects:

 Spiritual Development